tbd/con

 garage

-wild prototypes, failed experiments, and the weird stuff happening in the margins.
+wild prototypes, failed experiments, pet projects, and the weird stuff that happens on the edges and the margins.

 how it works